 Transcranial Direct Current Stimulation

-Transcranial direct current stimulation (tDCS) is another form of neurostimulation that uses a constant, low direct electrical current to stimulate neurons.
+Transcranial direct current stimulation uses a constant, low electrical current to stimulate neurons.
 The electrical current is delivered through saline-soaked sponges or electrophysiological gel that is applied onto the scalp and attached to a machine that sends currents through the brain.
 This results in a temporary change in brain activity, which leads to longer-lasting therapeutic changes over time.
 The procedure typically lasts 30 minutes or longer depending on the treatment protocol.
 Patients are comfortably seated, awake, and alert. tDCS is completely non-invasive and does not require any anesthesia or sedation.
 Since no medications are administered, there are no cognitive or systematic after-effects, allowing patients to immediately return to regular activity.

 tDCS has been approved by the Massachusetts General Hospital Executive Credentials Committee for off-label treatment of emotional, behavioral and cognitive difficulties, including depression or executive difficulties.
 Off-label treatments using tDCS are usually not covered by insurances and come with an out-of-pocket-cost.
 Please check with your insurance carrier to understand your out-of-pocket costs.